 - Assisting with full orchestra rehearsal of 80 children; tuning strings, playing in the section

 - Attending music pedagogy and professional development sessions

 - Preparation and communication with teachers, program director, ASA staff, and parents

 - Demonstrated excellent musicianship and artistry as a teacher/performer

 - Strong commitment to El Sistema’s philosophy of social change through music and the missions of ESLV

 - Four-year undergraduate degree or equivalent experience required; post-graduate degree or equivalent experience a plus

-	- Experience teaching general music literacy
+- Experience teaching beginning strings

 - Experience leading and conducting ensembles